skyl/pango/README.md

 # Prerequisites

-Assuming you have the following installed:
+You must first install the following:

 * Bazel
 * dep (TODO: wrap with Bazel)